hyperledger-labs/blockchain-analyzer/docs/Multichannel_setup.md

 # Getting Started with Multichannel Network

-This is an example to setup the project with `basic` network on a new Ubuntu 18.04 / 16.04 virtual machine from scratch.
+This is an example to setup the project with `multichannel` network on a new Ubuntu 18.04 / 16.04 virtual machine from scratch.
 The instructions should also work on Mac OS.

 1. [Install Prequisites](#install-prerequisites)
 2. [Clone the repository](#clone-the-repository)
-3. [Start / stop a Hyperledger Fabric network using `basic` configuration](#start--stop-the-basic-network).
+3. [Start / stop a Hyperledger Fabric network using `multichannel` configuration](#start--stop-the-multichannel-network).
 See `multichannel` page for multi-channel configuration.
 4. [Create users and transactions using dummy application](#create-users-and-transactions-using-dummy-application)
 5. [Start Elastic stack](#start-elastic-stack)
 6. [Build fabricbeat agent](#build-fabricbeat-agent)